 - Did the individual come to therapy to please someone, or because they were required to?

-How can I best help this person and do no harm?
+- How can I best help this person and do no harm?

-What is this person looking for?
-Is it support, a safe place to talk, guidance, solutions or maybe they don’t even know what they are looking for, they just know that they are lost or looking for something?
+- What is this person looking for?
+Is it support, a safe place to talk, guidance, solutions or maybe they don’t even know what they are looking for – they just know that they are lost or looking for something?

 Preparation is not simply a matter of knowledge, or emotional availability, or good intention.
 Therapy is more than a “toolkit” of techniques, questions, and homework.
 It is important to have knowledge of the techniques and interventions that can be used in session, but most important is the courage of just “being” with clients.

-My goal is to connect with the individual as that is where the process begins and that begins at the first appointment.
+My goal is to connect with the individual as that is where the process begins and that begins at the first therapy appointment.